jadkinsgr/1password/README.md

 # 🚀 Data Engineering Take Home Assignment

-Welcome aboard the data rocket!
+Welcome aboard the data rocket (aka the 1password take home assignment)!
 This guide walks you through spinning up the app, exploring the database, and running queries—all smooth and simple.

 ---